mbeddr/mps-platform-docs/src/doc/docs/home/rcp.md

     It will place the platform in the folder *mps-platform* of the repository and is automatically imported into the intelliJ project where you can read the sources and also step into them when debugging.

-    In case you're looking at an RCP: `/build.number` provides this information and more, eg `idea.platform.build.number=MPS—203.7717.56`.
+    In case you're looking at an RCP: `build.number` and `build.txt` provide this information and more, eg `idea.platform.build.number=MPS—203.7717.56`.

     The platform version is part of the build information e.g. MPS—211.7442.1291